reasonmii/ref_R/statQuest/PCA.md

 ```

 **Graph interpretation**
-PC1 accounts for almost all of the variation in the data!
+</br>PC1 accounts for almost all of the variation in the data!
-This means that there is a big difference between two clusters
+</br>This means that there is a big difference between two clusters
-(5 on the left and 5 on the right)
+</br>(5 on the left and 5 on the right)

 We can use ggplot2 to make a fancy PCA plot that looks nice
 and also provides us with tons of information